CDCgov/fdns-ms-stubbing/README.md

 # FDNS Stubbing Microservice

-This repository contains a stubbing service for testing against the various endpoints of the FDNS Microservices.
+This repository contains a stubbing service for testing against the various endpoints of the FDNS Microservices without running the full microservices in the background.
 This microservice is intended to be run as a Docker container via docker-compose (or similar) to run automated tests against the endpoints in other FDNS microservices or apps.

 ## Notes on parameter or query values in testing